 Turnkey Heat Pump Installation

 The Cork branch of luxury department store Brown Thomas was originally designed to have its heating loads satisfied by heat emitted from lights throughout the building along with general heat gains from people and equipment.
-After replacing these energy intensive lights with energy-efficient LEDs the indirect heating provided by the lights was a “necessary” heat requirement in the winter.
+However, they recently replaced these energy-intensive lights with energy-efficient LEDs and therefore a substantial reduction in indirect heating provided to the building which is “required” in the winter.

-For cooling, Brown Thomas had been using a Hitachi conventional screw type compressor chiller 300kW.
+For cooling, Brown Thomas had been using a conventional (screw compressor) chiller.
 There was also a redundant decommissioned chiller (R22 refrigerant gas) on the roof which required replacement.
 Sirus was contracted to replace the old R22 Chiller with an efficient solution that would provide both heating in winter and cooling in summer.

 Sirus selected an Engie Pensum Heat Pump with the following specification: